kkujansuu/supertool-scripts/subsets/README.md

 The connectedness is defined by relationships: a person's parents, children and spouses belong to the same subsets.

+Run the script in the People view.
+The script always processes the complete database - it doesn't matter whether you choose "All objects", "Filtered objects" or "Selected objects".

 ### Example

 For example, in the sample database the script finds 105 separate partitions.
 The largest one has 1844 individuals: